alme96/Simulnance/README.md

 def next_order():
     return math.ceil(np.random.exponential(avg_order_waiting_time, None))
 ```
-The class TradingModel inherits from Model and determines the structure of our model.
+The class TradingModel presented below inherits from Model and determines the structure of our model.
 Various functions have been implemented.

-On behalf of \__ init \__ function.
+On behalf of `__init__(self, l_o_b)`.
 Here all the agents are created.
 Furthermore we need:
 * limit_order_book; to store all the unresolved sell and buy orders.
 * clock; as a reference value for the orders which are cancelled after a while and the order waiting times.